Fudoki-no-oka Archaeological Museum

 8 of 8 in Narita

-Fudoki-no-oka Archaeological Museum (房総風土記の丘資料館, Fūdoki no Oka Shiryōkan) in Chiba Prefecture offers a fascinating look at Japan’s early history.
-It displays artifacts discovered throughout the region, including tools, pottery, and items from ancient burial mounds.
-The museum is surrounded by a park filled with kofun—large burial mounds from the Kofun Period (300–538)—giving visitors a unique outdoor experience alongside the indoor exhibits.
+The Fudoki-no-oka Archaeological Museum (房総風土記の丘資料館, Fūdoki no Oka Shiryōkan) in Chiba Prefecture offers an engaging journey into Japan’s ancient past.
+The museum features a rich collection of archaeological finds unearthed throughout the region, including stone tools, earthenware pottery, ceremonial objects, and grave goods from ancient burial mounds.
+Located within a spacious historical park, the museum is surrounded by dozens of kofun—impressive, keyhole-shaped burial mounds from the Kofun Period (ca. 300–538 AD).
+These outdoor features allow visitors to experience Japan’s prehistoric landscape firsthand while gaining cultural context through the museum’s well-curated indoor exhibits.

 Provided through partner sites